Manoj Kumar (boxer): 2014 Commonwealth Games

 At the 2014 Commonwealth Games he reached the quarterfinals before losing to Sam Maxwell.

 2016 South Asian Games

 In 2016 South Asian Games held in Guwahati, Manoj Kumar wins gold medal in his weight category.

 2018 India Open International Boxing Tournament

 In 2018, India Open International Boxing Tournament held in Delhi, Manoj Kumar wins bronze medal in his weight category.

 Awards

 He was awarded Arjuna Award by Government of India in 2014.
 Initially he was not considered for Arjuna Award by the selection committee headed by former Indian Cricket Team Captain Kapil Dev.
 However, his coach Rajesh Kumar Rajound file a case against the selection committee on 26 August 2014 in Delhi High Court.
 Rajesh claimed that Manoj was the most deserving sports person for the Arjuna Award and that the selection committee ignored him.
-Delhi High Court accepted his petition and after seeing all the facts directed the government to honor Manoj Kumar with the "Arjuna Award".
+Delhi High Court accepted his petition and after seeing all the facts directed the government to honour Manoj Kumar with the "Arjuna Award".